35 FUN and Interesting Facts About Colombia

 One of my favorite fun facts about Columbia

-Colombia’s national drink is Aguardiente and since it translates into English as Burning Water, that should make it enticing enough to try at least once!
-It’s a liquor made from sugarcane and is typically consumed from a shot glass.
+Colombia’s national drink is Aguardiente, which is translated into English as Burning Water.
+It should be enticing enough to try at least once!
+Aguardiente is a liquor made from sugarcane and is typically consumed from a shot glass.

-There are only a handful of countries in the world that are considered mega-diverse (hello Peru and Ecuador) and Colombia is one of them.
-It has over 5,000 species which makes it one of the most biodiverse places on Earth.
+Only a handful of countries in the world are considered mega-diverse ( Peru and Ecuador), and Colombia is one of them.
+It has over 5,000 species, which makes it one of the most biodiverse places on Earth.

 While Colombia has had its ups and downs throughout history, several polls have found that it’s among the happiest nations in the world.
 Up to 85% of people who live in the country consider themselves happy!